dead8309/markitdown-ts/README.md

 ## YouTube Transcript Support

 When converting YouTube files, you can pass the `enableYoutubeTranscript` and the `youtubeTranscriptLanguage` option to control the transcript extraction.
-By default it will use `"en"` if the `youtube_transcript_languages` is not provided.
+By default it will use `"en"` if the `youtubeTranscriptLanguage` is not provided.

 ```typescript
 const markitdown = new MarkItDown();